 You’ve been working hard — take advantage of Halloween to disappear and to do something nice for yourself.
 Skip work to enjoy the fall leaves and maybe treat yourself to something involving pumpkin spice.

-Or — if you can’t miss work — wrap yourself in tissue and throw on a cool pair of shades to prove you’re present.
+Or — if you can’t miss work — record a GIF of yourself and set it as your virtual meeting background to prove you’re "present".

 We've all seen the job postings — everyone’s looking for a ninja these days!
 Whether you're a copywriter, designer, or coder, channel that inner ninja by dressing up like ... an actual ninja.